-This part of the appendix documents the changes in Weld across major and minor releases that an integrator should be aware of.
+This part of the appendix documents the changes in Weld from previous major version and the changes in current minor releases that an integrator should be aware of.
 These changes mostly touch changes in the SPI or in the container contract.
+For information on migration to older Weld versions, please consult their respective documentation.

 A.3.1.
-Migration from Weld 1.x to 2.0
+Migration from Weld 4.0 to 5.0